flycheck/flycheck/doc/user/flycheck-versus-flymake.rst

 syntax checker is difficult for users who are not familiar with Emacs Lisp. flymake-easy_ provides an easier way to define new syntax checkers, though.

-.. todo:: Fix "contributed" link for new labels

 **Flycheck** provides a single function `flycheck-define-checker` to define a new syntax checker.
 This function uses a declarative syntax which is easy to understand even for users unfamiliar with Emacs Lisp.
 In fact most syntax